nushell/nushell.github.io/book/configuration.md

 - `null`, in which case the component will revert to its internal default value.

 ::: tip
-To disable the right-prompt, for instance, add the following to `env.nu`:
+To disable the right-prompt, for instance, add the following to your startup config:

 ```nu
 $env.PROMPT_COMMAND_RIGHT = ""